design-for-fff-hero

 Pay attention to nozzle size

 When designing small features, you should consider height, wall thickness, and nozzle size.
 The minimum height should be above .06 mm and minimum wall thickness should be 0.5 mm.
-The smallest nozzle that Ultimaker machines use is 0.25 mm diameter.
+The smallest nozzle that UltiMaker machines use is 0.25 mm diameter.
 If you are using a larger nozzle, such as a 0.4 mm or 0.8 mm, your prints will be much faster, but the minimum height and thickness will also increase.

 Design with hole diameters in mind